zcaudate-me/cronj/README.md

   - [clj-cronlike](https://github.com/kognate/clj-cronlike)
   - [at-at](https://github.com/overtone/at-at)

 However, none of them are suited to what I needed to do.
-The first three follow the cron convention.
-The "task" (also called a "job") can only be scheduled at intervals of one minute apart.
+The first three all follow the cron convention.
+The "task" (also called a "job") can only be scheduled at whole minute intervals.
 The last scheduling library [at-at](https://github.com/overtone/at-at) had milli-second resolution, but was limited in the number of threads that was used.
-It was only good at looking after one task that did not overlap between calls.
+It was only good for looking after a single task that did not overlap between calls.

 I needed something that
   - started scheduled tasks with a per-second interval having high system-time accuracy.
   - would spawn as many threads as needed, so that tasks started at earlier intervals could exist along side tasks started at later intervals.
-  - an additional design requirement required that task handlers are passed a date-time object, so that the task itself is aware of the time that it was started
+  - an additional design requirement required that task handlers are passed a date-time object, so that the handler itself is aware of the time when it was initiated.

 ## Usage
     (require '[cronj.core :as cj])